oxygenxml/dita-reviewer-links/README.md

 * `editlink.web.author.url` The link to the Oxygen Web Author server that will be used to edit the source in the remote repository, e.g. `https://www.oxygenxml.com/webapp-demo-aws/app/oxygen.html`

+For what audience would this plugin be useful?

+1) Internal reviewers can review directly the WebHelp or PDF output and when they need to make a correction they can click the "Edit Link" button, open the topic in the Oxygen Web Author and propose changes there, add comments or edit content.
+2) Translators may get from the agency both a set of DITA topics and the PDFs or WebHelp output for the entire manual.
+If after each topic title in the published output the translator sees the path to the original DITA topic location, they can quickly find the part in the user manual PDF or WebHelp output which was generated from the DITA topic they are currently translating.